janousch/Unreal-Engine-Test-Forge/README.md

 ### Custom Test Reports

 When building your own tests, you can also have the plugin write _custom reports_.
-This isn't exposed to blueprints, so you'll have to extend `AAbtTestActor` in C++.
+This isn't exposed to blueprints, so you'll have to extend `ATestForgeTestActor` in C++.

 In addition to implementing `NotifyOnArrange`, `ReceiveOnAct_Implementation` and `NotifyOnAssert` as you like, you'll have to implement two methods for generating your custom reports:

 First, `CollectResults` should return a shared pointer to custom test result data you want to publish in your reports.
 This data will be stored along with the default result data the plugin collects for all tests.
 Here's an example from our performance test implementation:

 ```
-TSharedPtr<FAbtTestResultData> AAbtTestPerformanceBudgetActor::CollectResults() const
+TSharedPtr<FTestForgeTestResultData> ATestForgeTestPerformanceBudgetActor::CollectResults() const
 {
-    TSharedPtr<FAbtTestPerformanceBudgetResultData> Results =
+    TSharedPtr<FTestForgeTestPerformanceBudgetResultData> Results =
-        MakeShareable(new FAbtTestPerformanceBudgetResultData());
+        MakeShareable(new FTestForgeTestPerformanceBudgetResultData());

     Results->BudgetViolations = BudgetViolations;